kurnakovv/ExceptionExtensions/ReadMe.md

     // Work with message.
 }
 ```
-It is not useful and readable, but you can use this library:
+It is not usable and not readable, but you can use this library:
 ``` cs
 try
 {